ionicstraw/do-u-like-my-personal-statement--i-dunno--lmk/README.md

 i dont have like self doubt or something, its just like, throwing it into a black box, i dunno whats going to come out the other end, i guess ill know dec/jan

 i wanna keep myself busy tho, i do want to work on those things and more, i can do it, the math i need to learn but i can do it

+and then the biology of cancer etc i have to keep learning

+the comp sci stuff, i have to keep on top of bc things change